-Based on a review of various historical aerial and topographic photos and maps, as well as the siting of the proposed single-family dwelling no less than 70 feet inland of the top of the bluff at the time of design and construction, I feel that the setback appears prudent based on the dwelling and associated structures against potential coastal erosion caused by intensive or storm wave action, tsunami, and related coastal flooding.
+Based on a review of various historical aerial and topographic photos and maps, as well as the siting of the proposed single-family dwelling no less than 70 feet inland of the top of the bluff at the time of design and construction, I feel that the setback appears prudent based on the height of the existing bluff (approximately 100 to 140 feet high) and a 75-year design life for the dwelling and associated structures against potential coastal erosion caused by intensive or storm wave action, tsunami, and related coastal flooding.
 The proposed 70-foot setback from the top of the bluff appears reasonable considering the height of the bluff.